 In the nunneries that we support, the nuns chose to be very cautious from the beginning of the pandemic and have continued that care, with almost all the nuns remaining within the monastic compound and visitors from outside not allowed.

 So far, the nuns are safe.
 “All the nuns and staff are well here.
-We are being very cautious,” said staff at Dolma Ling Nunnery and Institute, home to over 230 nuns.
+We are being very cautious,” said staff at Dolma Ling Nunnery and Institute, home to almost 250 nuns.
 “As the situation in India is not good, we have decided to keep the office and classes closed for a week.”
 Dolma Ling is the largest nunnery supported by the Tibetan Nuns Project.